 Abstrak

 This quantitative study was conducted to identify the influence of transformational leadership as a predictor of job satisfaction among Form Six teachers.
 A total of 148 Form Six teachers from Kuching, Sarawak through a random sampling technique were identified as respondents of the study.
-Data were collected by distributing questionnaires to the respondents.
-The questionnaire used was adapted from the questionnaire prior researchers.
-The findings show the dimensions of individual consideration, charismatic, transformational leadership and motivation have a significant effect on job satisfaction among the teachers.
-Based on the findings obtained, the bilateral relations between the middle leaders and teachers needs to be improved by adopting an open approach and working to understand the work-related problems.
+Data was collected by distributing questionnaires to the respondents.
+The questionnaire used was adapted from the previous researchers’ questionnaires.
+The findings show the dimensions of individual consideration, charisma, and motivation in transformational leadership have a significant effect on job satisfaction among the teachers.
+Based on the findings obtained, the two-ways relations between the middle leaders and teachers need to be improved by adopting an open approach and working to understand the work-related problems.

 Keywords: Transformational leadership, job satisfaction, form six teachers